embracer-freemode/weever-streaming/README.md

     - [X] (subscriber) don't create transceiver at first hand when publisher is the same as subscriber
     - [X] don't pull streams for subscriber, if the publisher is with same id
     - [X] enable compiler LTO
+    - [X] faster showing on subscribers' site when publisher join
+    - [X] reduce media count via track cleanup
     - [ ] use same WebRTC connection for screen share (media add/remove for same publisher)
     - [ ] compile with `RUSTFLAGS="-Z sanitizer=leak"` and test, make sure there is no memory leak
-    - [ ] faster showing on subscribers' site when publisher join
     - [ ] WebRTC.rs stack digging
     - [ ] guarantee connection without extra TURN?
-    - [ ] reduce media count via track cleanup
+    - [ ] support select codec & rate from client

 * Monitor
     - [ ] Prometheus endpoint for per room metrics